 “Yes, why do you ask?”

-“I could tell from her journal, I have seen enough to agree that this was murder.
+“I could tell from her journal.
+I think I have seen enough to agree that this was in fact a murder.
 Tell me what sort of business was her ex in?”

 “You do?”
 Harms said, his eyes lighting up.
 “He’s a butcher, got a gourmet shop on Lanstings street.
 Why do you ask?”

 The hotel room was relatively large, with only one entrance.
 He put on his gloves and started to move around.
 The blood had now dried into the carpet.
 There appeared to be some inconsistencies in the pattern as if some of the blood was fresher than others.
 The bullet had been removed from the wall, but the hole still made the trajectory clear.
-The armoire was solid, heavy, it was hard to imagine those little arms pushing it, though he had seen many times before fear giving people strength they normally didn’t possess.
-The bed did indeed look freshly made, pulling the duvet he squeezed the pillows, there were three down pillows and two stuffed on a king sized bed.
-Walking over to the window, he saw the coarse wooden dowel rod blocking it from opening.
+The armoire was solid, heavy, it was hard to imagine those little arms pushing it.
+Fear could give people strength they normally didn’t possess.
+The bed looked freshly made, pulling the duvet he squeezed the pillows, there were three down pillows and two stuffed on a king sized bed.
+Walking over to the window, he saw the coarse wooden dowel rod blocking the window from sliding open.
 If the window had been open the one inch it could be, it would have been impossible to make that shot, not to mention the powder burns meant it had to have been at close range.

 “Are these standard?
 This window has a lock why not just use that?”

-“No, perhaps she just trusted it more than the lock, he was apparently was a skilled hand at that sort of thing.”
+“No, perhaps she just trusted it more than the lock.
+Bon was apparently was a skilled hand at that sort of thing.
+Used to be a locksmith.”

 “The carpet around here, some of it looked slightly brighter, was that noticed?”